Take a look at the Adult Bradycardia Algorithm to help learn how to treat a patient with symptomatic bradycardia.

 - Acute heart failure

 If perfusion appears adequate, simply observe and monitor.
-However, if the patient is showing any of the above signs that indicate poor perfusion, move forward to the next step of the algorithm and administer atropine.
-If atropine is ineffective, you may consider an infusion of epinephrine or dopamine, or transcutaneous pacing.
+However, if the patient is showing any of the above signs that indicate poor perfusion, move forward to the next step of this ACLS algorithm, and administer atropine.
+If atropine is ineffective, you may consider an infusion of epinephrine or dopamine or transcutaneous pacing.

 For a more detailed, step-by-step description of the Adult Bradycardia Algorithm, see below: